 - People with an anxiety disorder are three to five times more likely to go to the doctor and six times more likely to be hospitalized for psychiatric disorders than those who do not suffer from anxiety disorders.

-There are many effective treatments for anxiety, including psychotherapy, cognitive-behavioral therapy, mind-body practices, and medication.
+There are many effective treatments for anxiety mind-body practices, cognitive-behavioral therapy, counseling, and medication.
 Although treatment is highly individualized, the vast majority of people with an anxiety disorder can be helped with professional care.

 Breaking The Cycle Of Stress

 If you are under stress and don’t find ways to release the stress after the event has passed or learn techniques to cope when under stress, you carry around a constant current of worry that can become ingrained as anxiety.
 And then if you suffer from anxiety for too long, chances are that you could slip into depression.
 This sets up a vicious cycle that is hard to break out of.

 In an article on MindBodyGreen, Dr. Robin Berzin states that “stress is possibly the most dangerous toxin your body faces every day” because it changes your gene expression, causes brain damage, shuts down your immune system, increases inflammation, causes belly fat, and more.

 Stressors can be real or perceived and sometimes you can’t do much about real threats.
 It doesn’t really matter which because when you perceive something as stressful, it creates the same stress response in your body.
 Real or imagined, the solution is to learn to manage, release, and de-escalate stress before it snowballs into anxiety and depression.

 Fortunately, there are plenty of techniques and tools that can help you effectively manage and decrease stress.
 Some are: